Peksal1/supernaut-stripe-task/README.md

 - Stores subscription events in SQLite
 - Handles creation, update, and deletion of subscriptions
-- Prevents invalid updates or deletes
+- Prevents duplicate creation and invalid updates
+- Rejects updates that attempt to change `customer_id`
-- Returns structured JSON responses with detailed success or error messages
+- Returns structured JSON responses with clear success or error messages
 - Exposes an API to list all saved subscriptions

 ## 📌 Requirements